 Sharon Bauer is a senior manager in the privacy, regulatory & information management, risk consulting practice at KPMG Canada .

 Interested in writing for us?
-To learn more about how you can add your voice to The Lawyer's Daily, contact Analysis Editor Peter Carter at email@example.com or call 647-776-6740.
+To learn more about how you can add your voice to Law 360, contact Analysis Editor Peter Carter at email@example.com or call 647-776-6740.

-This article was originally published by The Lawyer's Daily -- providing Canadian legal news, analysis and current awareness for lawyers and legal professionals who need a real-time view on the shifting legal landscape.
+This article was originally published by Law 360 -- providing Canadian legal news, analysis and current awareness for lawyers and legal professionals who need a real-time view on the shifting legal landscape.